-The SAMSI program on DDDHC will address issues of mathematical and statistical theory and methodology that will improve evidence-based healthcare decision-making.
-The goals are to:
+The SAMSI program on DDDHC addressed issues of mathematical and statistical theory and methodology that will improve evidence-based healthcare decision-making.
+The goals were to:

 - Strengthen the link between data and decisions, a path that includes major challenges in mathematical modeling and statistical inference.

 - Highlight and increase the role that statistics, applied mathematics and operations research can play in making data-driven healthcare decisions.